metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Optional:

 - `backup_name` (String) Indicates the name of the Backup custom resource from which to recover the instance.
 Defaults to an empty PersistentVolume if unspecified.
 Note: - Only full physical backups are supported for multi-replica Components (e.g., 'xtrabackup' for MySQL). - Logical backups (e.g., 'mysqldump' for MySQL) are unsupported in the current version.
-- `env_for_restore` (Map of String) Defines container environment variables for the restore process. merged with the ones specified in the Backup and ActionSet resources.
+- `restore_env` (Map of String) Defines container environment variables for the restore process. merged with the ones specified in the Backup and ActionSet resources.
 Merge priority: Restore env > Backup env > ActionSet env.
 Purpose: Some databases require different configurations when being restored as a standby compared to being restored as a primary.
 For example, when restoring MySQL as a replica, you need to set 'skip_slave_start='ON'' for 5.7 or 'skip_replica_start='ON'' for 8.0.
 Allowing environment variables to be passed in makes it more convenient to control these behavioral differences during the restore process.

 <a id="nestedatt--spec--rebuild_from--instances"></a>
 ### Nested Schema for `spec.rebuild_from.instances`